CIRCULATION POLICIES:

-Materials at the Edens Library can be checked out by Columbia College students*, faculty, staff, and Columbia College alumnae.
+Materials at the Edens Library can be checked out by Columbia College students, faculty, staff, and Columbia College alumni

-Columbia College Alumnae who wish to check out library materials should see the CircIT Desk Manager or a Librarian for assistance.
+Columbia College Alumni who wish to check out library materials should see the CircIT Desk Manager or a Librarian for assistance.

-Columbia College Alumnae patrons are allowed to have a maximum of two books from the General Collection checked out on their record.
-Alumnae patrons are not permitted to check out Media materials.
+Columbia College Alumni are allowed to have a maximum of two books from the General Collection checked out on their record.
+Alumni are not permitted to check out Media materials.

 Locate the materials you want and take them to the CircIT Desk on the Main Level.
 All materials that circulate must be checked out at the CircIT Desk.
 Columbia College students, faculty, and staff must present their Columbia College ID.
 Columbia College alumnae must present a valid driver's license or state ID.